DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 "I came from the world where you've been defeated."

-Kay answered and raised his Drake Nail towards her.
+Kai answered and raised his Drake Nail towards her.

 "....Well"